daniela-artica/Megaline-consumer-behavior-analysis/README.md

 **Revenue analysis**
 - The analysis revealed statistically significant differences in revenue based on the users' plan.
 Surf plan users generate an average revenue of $60, with high variability and a greater number of outliers, suggesting that they frequently exceed the base plan cost.
 In contrast, Ultimate plan users have an average revenue of $72, with most values concentrated around this amount and fewer outliers, indicating that they rarely exceed their plan’s fixed rate.

--Even though the Ultimate plan generates more revenue per user, the Surf plan has significantly more users, leading to a higher total revenue contribution.
+- Even though the Ultimate plan generates more revenue per user, the Surf plan has significantly more users, leading to a higher total revenue contribution.
 This suggests that the Surf plan may be more popular, but further analysis would be needed to assess profitability.